 This section describes anomaly detection, which enables you to quickly, intuitively, and effectively identify abnormal application behavior in performance tests.
 You can use these insights to speed your investigation into system performance, and help determine the root cause of detected deviations.

 View anomalies in real-time while a performance test is running, or after a test run has finished in the offline view.

 This task describes how to detect anomalies during a performance test run.

 Note: Granularity options differ depending on whether you are viewing graphs during runtime or in offline view.
 In offline view (available in online and offline graphs), you can select any granularity range down to a minimum of three minutes.
 In runtime view (online graphs only), you are limited to several predefined granularities.

 To detect anomalies in offline results, open the offline results view.
-For details, see View results offline.
+For details, see View test results offline.

 Identify monitors that encountered anomalies.